 Within a few days of receiving the Acknowledgement of Service

 from the Respondent (and Co-Respondent) the Court sends to the Petitioner's solicitors a copy of the form(s) of Acknowledgement of Service.

 If the Respondent is not defending the petition, the Petitioner can apply for the Decree Nisi to be pronounced.

 The Petitioner's Solicitors prepare an Affidavit for the Petitioner to swear confirming that the contents of the petition are true.
 It will also state whether any circumstances have changed (including those relating to the children) since the filing of the petition.
 The Petitioner will swear the Affidavit before a solicitor or Court Official and it will then be sent to the Court with the request for a date for the first decree of divorce ('Decree Nisi') to be pronounced.

 If the Acknowledgement of Service is not returned to the Court?

 Proof that the Respondent and any named Co-Respondent have received the petition will have to be obtained before the Petitioner can take the next step.
 This may involve arranging for someone to deliver the petition to the Respondent and any named Co-Respondent personally or, exceptionally, obtaining a Court order that proof does not need to be given that the Respondent and Co-Respondent have received the petition.
 This is called "dispensing with service".

-a.
-6 weeks and 1 day after the date of Decree Nisi, the Petitioner may apply for the final decree ("Decree Absolute") by sending the appropriate form to the Court.
+The Petitioner may apply for the final decree ("Decree Absolute") by sending the appropriate form to the Court.
 This step is not automatic.
 This Decree will be processed and may be available as quickly as the same day.
-A further fee of £45 is payable at this stage in all cases.